Uniqueness and non-uniqueness results for dyadic MHD models: Introduction

 \subsection{Main results for dyadic MHD models}

-In this part, we lay out the results regarding Leray-Hopf solutions for dyadic MHD models (\ref{sys-1}) and (\ref{sys-2}).
+In this part, we lay out the results regarding Leray-Hopf solutions for the dyadic MHD model (\ref{gen1})-(\ref{gen2}).
 First, for any initial data with finite total energy, we show the existence of global Leray-Hopf solutions.

 \begin{Theorem} Let $\theta>0$, $a^0=\{a_j^0\}_{j\geq0}\in l^2$ and $b^0=\{b_j^0\}_{j\geq0}\in l^2$.
 For any $T>0$, assume